Bearded scrub robin

-The bearded scrub robin (Cercotrichas quadrivirgata), also known as the eastern bearded scrub robin, is a species of bird in the family Muscicapidae.
+The bearded scrub robin (Tychaedon quadrivirgata), also known as the eastern bearded scrub robin, is a species of bird in the family Muscicapidae.
 It is found in eastern and southern Africa.
+This species was formerly placed in the genus Cercotrichas.

 Taxonomy

-This species was described as Thamnobia quadrivirgata by Reichenow in 1879.
+This species was described as Thamnobia quadrivirgata by the German ornithologist Anton Reichenow in 1879.
 It was formerly placed in the genus Erythropygia.
-It forms a superspecies with the forest scrub robin, miombo scrub robin and brown scrub robin.
-These four species are sometimes placed in the genus Tychaedon.
-Two subspecies of C. quadrivirgata are recognized: C. q. greenwayi in the Zanzibar and Mafia Islands, and C. q. quadrivirgata in the rest of the range.
+It forms a superspecies with the forest scrub robin, miombo scrub robin and brown scrub robin..
+Two subspecies of T. quadrivirgata are recognized: T. q. greenwayi in the Zanzibar and Mafia Islands, and T. q. quadrivirgata in the rest of the range.
 The specific epithet quadrivirgata means "four-striped" in Latin.
 The species is so named because of four diagnostic stripes on its face.